 Swimming wasn’t the only fun activity he (and my other kids) refused to participate in.

 Take dancing.
 While other kids moved their hips at any hint of a beat, he wanted nothing to do with it.
 He also didn’t like playing on the swings or going down the slides at the playground.
-And he couldn’t stand walking around barefoot around the house, much less when we went to the beach.
+And he couldn’t stand walking barefoot around the house, much less when we went to the beach.

 What to do when your child doesn’t like what other kids like

 Maybe you can relate.
 You’re so excited to have fun and want to introduce your child to activities most other kids enjoy.
 But her refusal to participate sends the thrill out the door and makes you feel resentful instead.
+Instead of playing with other kids at playdates, she’s off exploring on her own away from others.

 1. There’s no “right” way to play